sharkdp/pastel/README.md

 [![](https://img.shields.io/crates/v/pastel.svg?colorB=ff69b4&style=flat-square)](https://crates.io/crates/pastel)

 `pastel` is a command-line tool to generate, analyze, convert and manipulate colors.
-It supports many different color formats and color spaces like RGB, HSL, CIELAB, CIELCh as well as ANSI 8-bit and 24-bit representations.
+It supports many different color formats and color spaces like RGB (sRGB), HSL, CIELAB, CIELCh as well as ANSI 8-bit and 24-bit representations.

 ## In action